The Emerald Manifesto: The ultimate guide to authentic selling

 Let’s be real: most business owners would rather clean a grout line with a toothbrush than "sell."
 We’ve been conditioned to view sales as a "crocodile" sport—predatory, slimy, and purely interested in the wallet.
 This is what I call Bad Selling, and it’s why you cringe.

-But here is the "Technicolor" truth: Great Selling is just helping people buy.
+But here is the "Technicolor" truth: Authentic Selling is just helping people buy.

 In the modern era, the "Hard Sell" is officially dead.
 According to Harvard Business Review, the shift toward "Subscription-based" and "Relationship-based" models means that a pushy sale is actually a financial liability.